tcoratger/hash-sig/README.md

 The schemes that are benchmarked are hardcoded instantiations of the generic framework, which are defined in `hashsig::signature::generalized_xmss`.
 The parameters of these instantiations have been chosen carefully with the aim to achieve a desired security level.
+By default, key generation is not benchmarked.
+There are two options to benchmark it:
+1. add the option `--features with-gen-benches-sha` or `--features with-gen-benches-poseidon` to `cargo bench`.
+Note that this will make benchmarks very slow, as key generation will be repeated within the benchmarks.
+Especially for Poseidon, this is not recommended.
+2. use code similar to the one provided in `src/bin/main.rs` and run it with `cargo run --release`.

 If criterion only generates json files, one way to extract all means for all benchmarks easily (without re-running criterion) is to run